thatpixelguy/milesandkilo/manual/milesactions.md

 ## Part 3: Miles's Actions

-In general, actions are performed by simply tapping the right side of the screen.
-Miles and Kilo each have a different set of actions, so the action you perform depends on which character you're playing as and what that character is currently doing.

 ### Throwing fruit

 By default, tapping with your right thumb will make Miles throw fruit.
 Miles can carry up to five pieces of fruit a time, and he can replenish his supply by picking up more fruit.